Annie Swynnerton: Personal life

 She met sculptor Joseph William Swynnerton, from the Isle of Man, possibly while the two were both living in Rome.
-They married in 1883 and lived primarily in Rome and had a studio in Sheppard's Bush in London.
+They married in 1883 and lived primarily in Rome and had a studio in Shepherd's Bush in London.
 The Swynnertons were married until 1910, when he died.

 Swynnerton's eyesight deteriorated in her later years.
 Following her husband's death, she lived in Chelsea, London and Rome, before finally settling on Hayling Island, England.
 She died there in 1933.
 There was a posthumous sale of the contents of her former studio, removed from 1A The Avenue, 76 Fulham Road, London, SW3 at Christie's in London on 9 February 1934.
 This included her own work (both finished and unfinished), her small collection of pictures by Old Masters (including Guercino and Moroni) together with frames and easels.
 In her will, and in memory of Susan Isabel Dacre, she left a bequest to Francis Dodd, an artist.